 Installing with native pip

-If the following version of Python is not installed on your machine, install it now:
+If one of the following versions of Python is not installed on your machine, install it now:

-TensorFlow only supports version 3.5.x of Python on Windows.
-Note that Python 3.5.x comes with the pip3 package manager, which is the program you'll use to install TensorFlow.
+TensorFlow supports Python 3.5.x and 3.6.x on Windows.
+Note that Python 3 comes with the pip3 package manager, which is the program you'll use to install TensorFlow.